Chronic lymphocytic leukemia is a type of cancer in which the bone marrow makes too many lymphocytes (a type of white blood cell).

 Possible signs of chronic lymphocytic leukemia include swollen lymph nodes and tiredness.

 Usually CLL does not cause any symptoms and is found during a routine blood test.
 Sometimes symptoms occur that may be caused by CLL or by other conditions.
-A doctor should be consulted if any of the following problems occur:
+Check with your doctor if you have any of the following problems:

 - Painless swelling of the lymph nodes in the neck, underarm, stomach, or groin.